harmotus/secure-login-two/README.md

 ![code1](docs/code1.png)

 **4&nbsp;)&nbsp;** Using an offline device (&nbsp;D2&nbsp;) the user scans the QR code, the QR code data is encrypted with the user's private key and Base64 encoded.
-Later, using the online device (&nbsp;D1&nbsp;) the user scans a new QR code created on the offline device (&nbsp;D2&nbsp;) and the encrypted data contained in this new QR code is submitted to the server (&nbsp;code.php&nbsp;)
+Subsequently, using the online device (&nbsp;D1&nbsp;) the user scans a new QR code created on the offline device (&nbsp;D2&nbsp;) and the encrypted data contained in this new QR code is submitted to the server (&nbsp;code.php&nbsp;)

 ![code2](docs/code2.png)